Sultanah Bahiyah

-Sultanah Hajah Bahiyah binti Almarhum Tuanku Abdul Rahman (سلطانة حاجة باهية بنت المرحوم توانكو عبدالرحمن; 24 August 1930 – 26 August 2003) was the Sultanah of Malaysian State of Kedah from 1959 until her death in 2003 and served as the fifth Raja Permaisuri Agong of Malaysia from 21 September 1970 until 20 September 1975.
+Sultanah Hajah Bahiyah binti Almarhum Tuanku Abdul Rahman (سلطانة حاجة باهية بنت المرحوم توانكو عبدالرحمن; 24 August 1930 – 26 August 2003) was the Sultanah of Malaysian State of Kedah from 1958 until her death in 2003 and served as the fifth Raja Permaisuri Agong of Malaysia from 21 September 1970 until 20 September 1975.

 Early life

 Tunku Bahiyah was born on 24 August 1930 in Seri Menanti, Negeri Sembilan.
-She was the eldest daughter of Tuanku Abdul Rahman ibni Almarhum Tuanku Muhammad and his third wife Tunku Kurshiah binti Almarhum Tunku Besar Burhanuddin, the Yang di-Pertuan Besar and the Tunku Ampuan Besar of Negeri Sembilan, who were then elected as the first Yang di-Pertuan Agong and Raja Permaisuri Agong of Malaysia.
+She was the eldest daughter of Tuanku Abdul Rahman and his third wife Tunku Kurshiah, the Yang di-Pertuan Besar and the Tunku Ampuan Besar of Negeri Sembilan, who were then elected as the first Yang di-Pertuan Agong and Raja Permaisuri Agong of Malaysia.

 She received her education at a Malay School in Seri Menanti and the Seremban Convent School.
 She later furthered her studies in the United Kingdom and received a degree in Social Science from University of Nottingham.

 Marriage

-Tunku Bahiyah married Tuanku Al-Mutassimu Billahi Muhibbudin Sultan Abdul Halim Al-Muadzam Shah ibni Almarhum Sultan Badlishah of Kedah in 1956.
+Tunku Bahiyah married Abdul Halim of Kedah in 1956.
 The royal couple adopted the twin daughters of Tunku Hamidah (Tuanku Abdul Halim's eldest sister), Tunku Soraya and Tunku Sarina (born 30 April 1960, adopted 3 May 1960).
 Bahiyah gave birth to a daughter, Tunku Puteri Intan Safinaz, on 22 July 1966.

 Tunku Soraya would go on to marry Raja Iskandar Dzurkarnain (the current Raja Di-Hilir of Perak) in 1986.
-Tunku Sarina passed away on 31 August 1991.
+Tunku Sarina died on 31 August 1991.

-Becoming Queen
+Becoming queen

 In 1958, Tuanku Abdul Halim became Sultan of Kedah.
 Tunku Bahiyah was installed as the Sultanah of Kedah on his ascension to the throne.

 From 1970 to 1975, she served her five-year term as Raja Permaisuri Agong of Malaysia when Tuanku Abdul Halim became the fifth Yang di-Pertuan Agong.

 Death

-Sultanah Bahiyah died in her sleep at 12:23 pm of cancer and old age on 26 August 2003 at Istana Kuala Cegar, Alor Setar.
+She died in her sleep at 12:23 pm of cancer and old age on 26 August 2003 at Istana Kuala Cegar, Alor Setar.
 She was laid to rest at the Langgar Royal Mausoleum in Alor Setar.